pascal-giguere/react-trmnl/README.md

 The implementation of `react-trmnl` is quite different from the official BYOS options offered by the TRMNL team.
-Besides the fact [byos_sinatra](https://github.com/usetrmnl/byos_sinatra) and [byos_hanami](https://github.com/usetrmnl/byos_hanami) are written in Ruby, a major difference is that these rely on a headless web browser (Puppeteer) to render the UI using HTML and CSS.
+Besides the fact [byos_sinatra](https://github.com/usetrmnl/byos_sinatra) and [byos_hanami](https://github.com/usetrmnl/byos_hanami) are written in Ruby, a major difference is that these rely on a headless web browser (Puppeteer/Ferrum) to render the UI using HTML and CSS.

 `react-trmnl` on the other hand doesn't rely on any browser, and uses a custom React renderer to paint React components directly to 1-bit images, bypassing the need for painting by a web browser.
 This approach allows for a more efficient, faster and more reliable rendering process, which is also optimized for 1-bit monochrome screens.